jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 linux/Windows Subsystem Linux requirements
 #################################################################################

 ..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem Linux`_, no need to do it on a MacOS_
+ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem Linux`_, no need to do it on a MacOS_ computer

-Open a terminal then type this to update the Linux_ package manager
+Open a terminal_ then type this to update the `linux package manager`_

 .. code-block:: shell